Smoke Bomb Safety Guide: How to Use Them Safely

 Cold Weather

 Smoke bombs work fine in cold conditions.
-Cold, dense air actually makes colored smoke appear more vivid and hold its shape longer - winter sessions often produce excellent results.
-Ensure your hands are warm enough to grip the canister firmly before igniting.
+Cold, dense air actually makes colored smoke appear more vivid and hold its shape longer — winter sessions often produce excellent results.
+Make sure your hands are warm enough to grip the canister firmly before igniting.
 If your hands are numb, wait until feeling returns.

 Skin, Eyes, and Respiratory Safety